 Brand yourself according to what you want people to see – the message you want to get across about who you are and what you do.

 Why is this important?
 For two reasons.
 One, Google loves backlinks and will rank you higher if you use them.
 Two, people are usually appreciative of a “mention” on your site.
-Someone who lands on your blog post may end up on their website thanks to your backlink.
+Someone who lands on your post may end up on their website thanks to your backlink.

 You want to connect only to relevant, good quality sources: no fake news sites or things like that.
-Connecting to other sites similar to yours can also be the beginning of a relationship with another blogger – one that may yield a few backlinks to your own site from their side.
+Connecting to other sites similar to yours can also be the beginning of a relationship with another creator – one that may yield a few backlinks to your own site from their side.

-Bloggers who don’t network with others in their niche are missing out big time.
+Those who don’t network with others in their niche are missing out big time.
 You can join a blogging community which will give you a chance to foster relationships with others that you get along well with.

 Try guest blogging.
 This is how you grow your audience.
 This is an underrated thing when it comes to how blogs work.
 You write a post for someone else to publish on their site, and they write one for you to publish on yours.
-Their readers check out your blog, your readers check out theirs.
+Their readers check out your site, your readers check out theirs.
 Mutually beneficial!